Bealby/grandpas-pocket-watch-shop/TESTING.md

   they felt it met their needs as discussed in
   [Agile User Stories](https://github.com/Bealby/grandpas-pocket-watch-shop/blob/master/documentation/readme/user-stories.pdf)

-  User testing was also invaluavle in challenging the definsive design of the Website and the authetication aspect.
+  User testing was also invaluable in challenging the defensive design of the Website and the authetication aspect.

   Devices used by users in the User Testing: